bingxue-xu/Campus-Second-Hand-Platform/readme.md

+### Campus Circula

-Concept: CampusCircula is a Platform designed for university campuses to facilitate the buying, selling, and exchanging of second-hand goods exclusively within the campus community.
+**Concept:** CampusCircula is a Platform designed for university campuses to facilitate the buying, selling, and exchanging of second-hand goods exclusively within the campus community.
 The platform aims to create a sustainable, economical, and convenient ecosystem for international students and staff to circulate goods, saving time and money,  reducing waste and promoting a greener campus environment.

-Problem / Need (issue):
+**Problem / Need (issue):**

 International students need to buy a lot of stuff when moving to a new country, and sell them while leaving, the problems are:
 1. Limited budget, need to acquire second-hand goods